obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 #### Numbered date ranges

-There is also a possibility to use numbered date range that are invariable to the current date.
-There are now 4 numbered date range types supported:
+There is also the ability to use numbered date ranges that are independent of the current date.
+These numbered date range types are supported:

 - Week
-  - Format: `YYYY-Www` (`ww` is the week number always in 2 digits)
+  - Format: `YYYY-Www` (`ww` is the week number, always in 2 digits)
   - Example: `2022-W14`
 - Month
-  - Format: `YYYY-mm` (`mm` is the month number always in 2 digits)
+  - Format: `YYYY-mm` (`mm` is the month number, always in 2 digits)
   - Example: `2023-10`
 - Quarter
-  - Format: `YYYY-Qq` (`q` is the quarter number always 1 digit)
+  - Format: `YYYY-Qq` (`q` is the quarter number, always 1 digit)
   - Example: `2021-Q4`
 - Year
   - Format: `YYYY`